 Before proceeding, let’s see why we need to use the autofit column width option.

 Say we are working in a large organization that has data entry of each employee in Microsoft Excel.
 Since Excel has predefined column width, so every time we type any name or job description then we have to adjust the column width to make the column content clear by either making it short or long to fit the content that we typed.

 2 Ways to Autofit Column Width in Microsoft Excel:

 Excel users are well aware to adjust the column width by just double-clicking on that column.

 But this practice is a little boring.

-So I will introduce the two ways through which one can use to auto adjust the column width in Excel worksheet.
+So I will introduce the two ways through which one can use auto-adjust the column width in an Excel worksheet.

 1- By using Keyboard shortcuts: